Cloud-Architekt/cloud-architekt.github.io/_posts/2023-12-18-entra-workload-id-advanced-detection-enrichment.md

 We have published a PowerShell module named "[SentinelEnrichment](https://www.powershellgallery.com/packages/SentinelEnrichment)" which automates the process to create and update the WatchList.
 This module can be executed in a GitHub action workflow, Automation Account, Azure Function or any other environment which supports PowerShell.

 I’ve used some code from my EntraOps PoC project to gather various details about Workload Identities.
-The cmdlet can be found here and will provide the content for the WatchList which we like to upload in the following automation job.
+The script can be found [here](https://github.com/Cloud-Architekt/AzureSentinel/blob/main/Scripts/WorkloadIdentityInfo.ps1) and will provide the content for the WatchList which we like to upload in the following automation job.
 In this example, I will use an automation account for collecting the data and upload the WatchList to Sentinel.

 *Side Note: This solution offers a different set of information compared to the AzADSPI.
 Some details such as Azure RBAC assignments or Delegated API Permissions are not part of the WatchList.
 The size of a row is limited and therefore just a subset can be provided in a single WatchList.*